rimshagoomer/LifeLine/README.md

 - One-Time-Password for Authentication
 - Server and Database Connectivity in PHP

+The end user application can be found in the folder lifelineuser.
-The source files can be found in the folder lifelineuser.
+The driver application can be found in the folder lifelineuser.